As I promised, today’s post is a tutorial for the nail art I posted yesterday

 Because the layers of colour are so thin, you can keep adding colours until you’re happy.
 Just make sure you give it time to dry in between colours otherwise the acetone can start removing the layers underneath.

-Once you're finished, add a top coat and wait for everything to dry.
-Clean up around the edges using a clean-up brush and you're done!
+Once you’re finished, add a top coat and wait for everything to dry.
+Clean up around the edges using a clean-up brush

 A few tips